WHY FACE PULLS are the best corrective exercise

 It’s just one of those key things you SHOULD be doing.

-Face pulls are one of the best exercises to help offset poor posture and shoulder dysfunction.
+Face pulls are one of the best corrective exercises to help fix poor posture and shoulder dysfunction.
 They help strengthen the chronically weak muscles in our upper body that get stretched out all day as we sit in a slumped position at the computer or driving our cars.

 The face pull is a simple exercise to perform, but the problem is that most people do it (and even teach it) completely wrong!

-So I’m going to break down the exercise for you and show you the best:
+Then, I’ll do a complete break down of the Face Pull exercise for you and show you the best:

 - Equipment and Adjustment